Learn how to respond at the edge of your knowing.

-There are many situations that bring us to the edge: falling in love, starting a new job, or tackling a complex challenge.
-Our comfort zone is tested in times of disruption, a crisis, a sudden change, making a mistake or failing at something important.
+There are many situations that bring us to the edge: falling in love, starting a new job, or learning to work with different people and cultures.
+Our comfort zone is tested in times of disruption, in crisis or when something fails when the stakes are high.

 As humans we prefer certainty.
 Because we are neurologically hard-wired to avoid the unexpected, the edges we encounter in an uncertain, complex and volatile world can feel overwhelming.
 When we can’t find solutions, or even define the problem we face, we can feel stuck, incompetent, embarrassed or frustrated.
 Our default response is to cling to existing ways of thinking and acting.

-The edge encountered when playing games like Werewolf provide a safe container to test and stretch our comfort zone.
+Playing at the Edge provides a safe container to test and stretch our comfort zone.
 At this playful edge of knowing, players learn to notice more, improvise, engage spontaneously with each other and discover an exploratory mindset.
 They learn to expect the unexpected and let-go of the need for control.
-During these moments players can practice the art of thinking and acting anew!

 What do you get?

-A 2.5 hour interactive and fun learning session with a group of about 20 people
+A 3 hour interactive and fun learning session with a group of 16 to 100 people.

-- Part 2: Facilitated debrief to illuminate actionable insights – 30 to 60 minutes
+- Part 2: Facilitated debrief to illuminate learning

 You also get access to: